FaheemKRahman/faheemkrahman/README.md

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to become a penetration tester.

+## Academic Papers
+A short list of academic papers authored or co-authored during my studied at University of Birmingham
+- [Ransomware] (ransomware.pdf)

 ## Portfolio
 This portfolio will gradually be updated with projects.
 There are in the form of Jupyter Notebooks containing project writeups.